robswc/stratis/README.md

 ### Python and NPM

 For more advanced usage, you can run app with python directly, as it is a FastAPI app under the hood.
+Please note, this may or may not work for Windows and MacOS, as I have only tested it on Linux.

 I would recommend using a [virtual environment](https://docs.python.org/3/library/venv.html) for this.
 You will also have to [install the requirements](https://pip.pypa.io/en/latest/user_guide/#requirements-files).
 The following commands will start the backend of stratis.